Al-Murphy/koo-lab.github.io/Openings.md

 <hr>

-### Postdoctoral research in deep learning, biophysics, and genomics
+### Postdoc in deep learning, biophysics, and genomics

 We are looking to jointly hire a postdoc to spearhead a newly formed collaboration with the Kinney Lab, the goal of which is to bridge the divide between “black-box” deep neural network models in genomics and mechanistically interpretable biophysical models of gene regulation.